JMU Major: Communication Studies

 The School of Communication Studies reviews applications for admission to the major each semester.
 Students must submit their application in the semester in which they are completing the SCOM 240/241 requirements.
 Applications are due by November 15 (Fall semester) and April 15 (Spring semester).
 Students who have applied by the above deadlines will be notified of the department's admission decision at the end of the semester in which they complete the SCOM 240/241 requirements.

 Admission to the SCOM major is based on availability to the most qualified students as determined by performance in SCOM 240 and SCOM 241.
 It is possible for a student to be accepted into the major but not into their first choice concentration.

 Students who are not admitted may file one more additional application in the next regular semester.
 Students reapplying must apply in two consecutive semesters of enrollment at the university.
 If a student wants to reapply after retaking SCOM 240 and SCOM 241 (whether repeat credit or repeat/forgive), the admission committee will look only at that student's highest grades earned when evaluating their second application.

-Successful completion of a major in the School of Communication Studies requires, at the very least, a minimum of two semesters after a student is fully admitted to the school.
-Depending upon a student's particular circumstances and degree progress, more than two semesters may be required for completing the major.
+Successful completion of a major in the School of Communication Studies requires, at the very least, a minimum of four semesters after a student is fully admitted to the school.
+Depending upon a student's particular circumstances and degree progress, more than four semesters may be required for completing the major.
 Once admitted to the School of Communication Studies, students cannot retroactively apply more than nine hours of SCOM courses, including SCOM 240 and SCOM 241, to the major.

 Any course taken to fulfill a degree requirement in communication studies must be completed with a minimum grade of "C." A communication studies course completed with a grade of "C-" or "D" including courses to fulfill JMU baccalaureate degree requirements, may be credited toward graduation, but may not be included as course work toward a communication studies major.